MicrosoftDocs/WSL/WSL/interop.md

 * It is shared; it exists in both Windows and WSL environments.
 * It is a list of environment variables to share between Windows and WSL.
 * It can format environment variables to work well in Windows and WSL.
+* It can assist in the flow between WSL and Win32.

 > [!NOTE]
 > Prior to 17063, only Windows environment variable that WSL could access was `PATH` (so you could launch Win32 executables from under WSL).
 Starting in 17063, `WSLENV` begins being supported.